 Regarding the collaterals' recovery, the Bank adopts decisions of recovery and constant management of the recovered goods.
 The fair value of the assets classified as being held for sale by the Bank is set by an external and independent professional appraiser, licensed ANEVAR.
-The fair value of the assets classified as held for sale is considered to be Level 3 of the fair value ranking.

-8.2 Interest rate risk
+9.2 Interest rate risk